KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

     -  Sharpen Amount: The amount of sharpening to apply.
 Higher values denoise more.
        Set to 0 to disable sharpening.

-    -  Sharpen Kernal.
-The size of the kernal used for sharpening in pixels (usually 5 or 7 works well).
+    -  Sharpen Kernel.
+The size of the kernel used for sharpening in pixels (usually 5 or 7 works well).
 Choose an odd integer.

     -  Sharpen Sigma.
 The sigma used in the sharpening process.